Old Synagogue (Erfurt): Erfurt Tosefta

-Tosefta were rarely copied, and the Erfurt Tosefta, from the 12th century, is the oldest of only three known Tosefta manuscripts.
-The other two are the Vienna Tosefta, late 13th century, held by the Austrian National Library and the London Tosefta, 15th century, held by the British Library.
+The Tosefta was rarely copied, and the Erfurt Manuscript, from the 12th century, is the oldest of only three known Tosefta manuscripts and the second-most complete.

-Moses Samuel Zuckermandl (also Zuckermandel) was the first to point out the importance of the Erfurt Tosefta in his seminal study on it published, in German, in 1876.
+Moses Samuel Zuckermandl (also Zuckermandel) was the first to point out the importance of MS Erfurt in his seminal study on it published, in German, in 1876.

 Other synagogues in Erfurt

 The Kleine Synagoge (Small Synagogue) was built in 1840 and was used until 1884.
 It was restored in 1998 and it is now used as an events venue.
 The building features a classically influenced façade and interior.

 In 1884 the community constructed the Große Synagoge (Great Synagogue), a magnificent Moorish Revival building.
 It was destroyed in the Nazi Kristallnacht riots on the night of 9–10 November 1938.

 In 1947 the site of the Great Synagogue, which had been confiscated by the Nazis, was returned to the Jewish community by Erfurt City Council.
 The Neue Synagoge (New Synagogue), which was built on the site, opened on 31 August 1952.
-The new building was funded by the GDR government and it was the only completely new synagogue ever built in the country.
+The new building was funded by the GDR government and was the only completely new synagogue ever built in the country.